When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Best for Little Artists

-Have you read “The Chronicles of Narnia” yourself and would love to share the story with your child?
-Do you want your child to step into the world of fantasy?
-Or do you simply want to improve your child’s reading through a story that has proved enthralling and enduring?
+Have you read “The Chronicles of Narnia” and want to share that magic with your child?
+Whether you want them to step into the world of fantasy or simply improve their appreciation for classic stories, this is a great entry point.

-While they color — an activity most children love — you can read the story along with them.
-Help your child develop a passion for art and reading with this attractive coloring book.
+While they color, an activity most children love, you can read the story aloud to them.
+It is a perfect way to help your child develop a passion for art and literature simultaneously.

 How Are You Feeling Today?